inseri-swiss/inseri-core-wp/docs/tutorials/redirect-fields-with-python.md

 You can save and publish your post like any WordPress post.

-Once published (or in preview), you will see the text editor with the content as described above and a dropdown.
+Once published (or in preview), the four text blocks will show their content after you press "Call Web API".

-The images will load after selecting from the dropdown.
+If you change the web-API block to execute automatically, the content will appear immediately.

 ## Overview